erictepper/mines/README.md

 A from-scratch Java clone of Minesweeper, taking advantage of the java.awt.Graphics library.
 Class code can be found in [src/main/java](../master/src/main/java).

-This game may be downloaded and played by downloading the executable .jar file [here](https://github.com/erictepper/mines/releases/download/v1.0.0/mines-1.0.0.jar).
-The game requires at least Java 8 to run.
-If you are using a Mac, when the file is downloaded, right-click on the file and click "Open", then press "Open" again.

 This project requires Maven 3.6.1 to build and can be built by running `mvn clean package` from the command line.
 This will build the project in the `target/` directory, and the application can then be run from the `mines-1.0.0.jar` java executable.